UVA-DSI/sensenet/projects/CCI-SDS/README.md

 the period of five months.
 This data can be obtained directly from our visualization tool below, or [already cleaned and ready to use in this directory](https://github.com/thejimster82/CvilleAQ/tree/master/notebooks/data).

-Our data is open according to the ["Open Data" definition](http://opendatahandbook.org/guide/en/what-is-open-data/).
+For information on how to query for data on Influxdb, please use this [notebook](https://github.com/UVA-DSI/sensenet/blob/master/projects/CCI-SDS/notebooks/influxdb-sensenet-example.ipynb).
+Our data is made "open" according to the ["Open Data" definition](http://opendatahandbook.org/guide/en/what-is-open-data/).

 ## Data Visualization